 Fix: Black Screen With Cursor (BSOD) on Windows 7, 8 and 10

 This is the issue where your screen goes black with just the cursor on it.
-When you boot the PC you get nothing but a black screen.
+When you boot the PC, you get nothing but a black screen.
 This issue is known as BSOD (black screen of death).
 BSOD happens when the login screen goes black or blank.
-At this point, the Operating System is supposed to load the shell but if for some reason it has been corrupted, damaged or permissions changed then it won’t be able to load the shell.
-The issue can also be caused by the corrupted VGA driver or a corrupt boot environment.
+At this point, the operating system is supposed to load the shell, but if for some reason it has been corrupted, damaged, or its permissions changed, it won’t be able to load the shell.
+The issue can also be caused by a corrupted VGA driver or a corrupt boot environment.
 The good thing is that this issue is software-based, so it can be fixed with a little bit of troubleshooting.
-In this guide, I will list down all the methods that have worked for me in the past, therefore you need to try all the methods as well and stop at the one that works for you.
+In this guide, I will list down all the methods that have worked for me in the past; therefore, you need to try all the methods as well and stop at the one that works for you.

-If you are an 8/8.1 user, then take these steps before troubleshooting further as it may fix the issue.
-Take the battery out and put it back.
-Restart the computer and repeatedly tap F8 key with shift key held.
-Check how Windows starts-up.
-If the issue still exists, continue with the steps below
+If you are a Windows 8/8.1 user, take these steps before troubleshooting further, as doing so may fix the issue.
+First, remove the battery and then reinsert it.
+Restart the computer, and repeatedly tap the F8 key while holding the Shift key.
+Check how Windows starts up.
+If the issue still exists, continue with the steps below.

 For all steps ahead, we need to boot the system in Safe Mode.
-This section will explain how to boot up in Safe Mode on Windows 8/8.1/10/7 and Vista.
-Also, when you first start in Safe Mode it would be advisable to back up all your important files on an external disk/USB/thumb drive.
+This section will explain how to boot up in Safe Mode on Windows 8, 8.1, 10, 7, and Vista.
+Also, when you first start in Safe Mode, it would be advisable to back up all your important files on an external disk, USB, or thumb drive.

-Restart your computer, you can do a force restart if there are no buttons/options visible.
-To do this, simply hold the power button for a few seconds until the PC/Laptop shuts off.
-Then turn it back on and repeatedly tap the F8 key until you see the advanced boot menu.
-When you see this, choose “Safe Mode with Networking
+Restart your computer; you can perform a force restart if there are no buttons or options visible.
+To do this, simply hold the power button for a few seconds until the PC or laptop shuts off.
+Then, turn it back on and repeatedly tap the F8 key until you see the advanced boot menu.
+When you see this, choose ‘Safe Mode with Networking.’

 safe-mode1